The Law of the Limiting Factor

 Are you ready?…

-I’m going to spare you the history here, but I’ve included a few links below.
+I’m going to spare you the history here, but I’ve included two links at the end of the lesson.
 So if history interests you just follow those links.

-What’s important here is that Liebig’s Law of the Minimum, often referred to as Liebig’s Barrel holds the secret to having a bountiful harvest by ensuring that your plants have optimum growing conditions.
+What’s important here is that Liebig’s Law of the Minimum, often referred to as Liebig’s Barrel, holds the secret to having a bountiful harvest of any crop you can think of.

 This law states that the growth of your plants is not controlled by the total amount of nutrients available but by the scarcest nutrient – the limiting factor.